 When Medicare's drug benefits, also known as Medicare Part D, went into effect in 2006, there was a lot of confusion about how to choose among plans.
 There were large plan sponsors, such as Humana

 At the same time, shortcomings about the program became more evident as people got more experience with it.
 For instance, a gap in drug coverage, known as the doughnut hole, forced some seniors to pay the majority of their own drug costs on top of their monthly plan premiums.
-Recently, a number of plan sponsors, including WellPoint
+Late last year, a number of plan sponsors, including WellPoint